Uis: Uis mine

 Tin has been mined in the Uis region since 1922.
 Uis Tin Mining Company was established in 1951 and a settlement was developed in 1958 to house the mine workers when ISCOR, a South African mining company, started operations there and increased production.
 However, the ore grade at Uis is very low, and the mine - at its time the largest open-cast tin mine in the world - was viable only because South Africa, to which the territory was mandated, was economically isolated and could not buy tin on the world market.
 When apartheid was abolished and international sanctions were lifted the mine was no longer competitive.
 In 1991, the main mining operations closed down because the price of tin dropped far enough to make it un-economical.

 There was still minimal activities on the mine site.
 Technology had improved enough to make it worthwhile to re-process the already excavated ore that was originally discarded and there is a re-processing plant located near the old mine dumps.
 This ore is processed to an enriched state and then taken to Walvis Bay for export.
 After 2010 new investments enabled work to start again at the old mine.
 Today successful production is dependent on a high world market price.

 The mine and the surrounding settlement are situated on the farm Uis Townlands No. 215 and in private ownership today.
 The white mine spoils are visible from afar.
 Since 1995 Namib Base Minerals Pty Ltd is the owner, after a subsidiary of ISCOR sold it.

 Uis still produces rare rocks and minerals.
 Namibia is well known as a mineral rich country and geologists come from all over the world to study in Namibia because much of the interesting geology and rare rocks are situated at ground level rather than high up on mountains or deep underground.

-Uis is in danger of becoming a ghost town if mining cannot be continued.
-Uis was downgraded to "settlement" status in 2010.